-Anthrax have been regular visitors to Finland during the past ten years.
-In fact, this show is the band’s fourth appearance here within past 16 months.
+Anthrax has been regular visitors to Finland for the past ten years.
+In fact, this show is the band’s fourth appearance here within the past 16 months.
 But it seems that there’s a lot of demand for Anthrax as the band sold more than 2000 tickets for their AMONG THE KINGS show, held in Old Ice Hall in Helsinki.
-Anthrax released their latest opus FOR ALL KINGS on last spring, but this tour is based on classic AMONG THE LIVING album, which the band now is performing live on its entirety.
-The rest of the set was chosen by the fans who were able to vote for their favorite songs to be played.
+Anthrax released their latest opus FOR ALL KINGS last spring, but this tour is based on the classic AMONG THE LIVING album, which the band now performs live in its entirety.
+The rest of the set was chosen by the fans who could vote for their favorite songs to be played.

-FOR ALL KINGS track “Evil Twin” followed and proved that the band is still capable of writing as good and catchy material as they did in the 80’s.
+FOR ALL KINGS track “Evil Twin” followed and proved that the band can still write as good and catchy material as they did in the ’80s.
 One of my personal favorites is always “Medusa, ” and it didn’t let me down this time either.
 Just brilliant!
 The set was meant to be a fan-voted list, but maybe it wasn’t after all.
-The band next played three newer songs in a row, and it’s difficult to believe that fans are that eager to hear the new stuff.
+The band next played three more recent songs in a row, and it isn’t easy to believe that fans are that eager to hear the new stuff.

 All in all, this set of eight tracks was enjoyable, and it was good to have that 15 minutes break before the mighty AMONG THE LIVING.

-Well, every true metal fan for sure knows AMONG THE LIVING, so there’s no reason to comment on the song order, etc. here.
+Well, every true metal fan for sure knows AMONG THE LIVING, so there’s no reason to comment on the song order, etc., here.
 As promised, the band played the whole album, and it was “pure murder” from start to finish.
 The album is full of metal classics.
-Songs like “Caught in a Mosh,” “I’m the Law,” “Indians,” “Among the Living” and “Efilnikufesin (N.F.L)” need no introduction but also the less known songs work out great.
+Songs like “Caught in a Mosh,” “I’m the Law,” “Indians,” “Among the Living,” and “Efilnikufesin (N.F.L)” needs no introduction, but also the less known songs work out great.

 There are no fillers on the album, and I would say that “A Skeleton in the Closet” was the highlight of the entire show.
-“Imitation of Life” is the last song of the album and it was a perfect closer for this show too.
+“Imitation of Life” is the last song on the album, and it was a perfect closer for this show.

 AMONG THE KINGS!!